This story was originally posted on June 6, 2017 and last updated on February 20, 2018.

 Understanding Medicare is not always easy, especially when it comes to specific aspects of your health insurance benefits such as enrollment and costs.
 Take, for instance, the Medicare Part D prescription drug coverage gap.
 Also known as the Medicare “donut hole.”

 What is the Medicare Part D donut hole?

-Basically, the donut hole is a coverage gap in Medicare Part D for the costs of prescribed medicine.
-This coverage gap is the amount of time between when a Medicare beneficiary’s payments for prescription drug costs remains in the initial coverage limit and when the patient’s payments reach the government-set “catastrophic” limit.
+Basically, the donut hole is a coverage gap, or temporary limit on what the drug plan will cover, in Medicare Part D for the costs of prescribed medicine.
+This coverage gap is the amount of time between when your payments for prescription drug costs remain in the initial coverage period and when your payments reach the government-set “catastrophic” limit.

 When does the coverage gap happen?

-The coverage gap begins once you leave the initial coverage stage and ends when you spend a total of $3,700 out of pocket in 2017.
-If you reach the gap in 2017, you will pay no more than 40% on covered brand-name prescription drugs and receive a 49% discount on covered generic drugs.
-Under the Affordable Care Act provisions, there will be additional discounts in the coverage gap each year through 2020, when the coverage gap will be closed entirely, and you will have continuous Medicare Part D Prescription Drug coverage.
+The coverage gap begins once you leave the initial coverage stage and ends when you and your plan spend a total of $3,750 out of pocket in 2018.
+If you reach the gap in 2018, you will pay no more than 35% on covered brand-name prescription drugs and 44% on covered generic drugs.
+If you are on Extra Help, you won’t enter the coverage gap.

-Once you have reached the out-of-pocket limit in the coverage gap, you qualify for catastrophic coverage.
+Once you have reached the out-of-pocket limit of $5,000, you qualify for catastrophic coverage.
 You pay only a small copayment or coinsurance for covered drugs for the remainder of the year in this stage.
 Only a small percentage of beneficiaries reach the catastrophic coverage stage each year.